 - current placement and a Functional Behavior Assessment and Behavior Intervention Plan with be developed. - ii.
 If a BIP had been previously been developed, review the BIP and make appropriate modification, as necessary to address the behavior, and return the student to the placement from which the student was removed. - iii.
 If the IEPT (Parent/Guardian and the District) agrees to a change of placement as part of the modification of the BIP, an IEP meeting or amendment must be completed to determine placement. - e.
 If the IEPT determines that the conduct was not a manifestation of the student's disability, the student may be disciplined according to school policy. - f.
-If the discipline results in a suspension or expulsion for more than ten (10) school days the District shall provide educational services to be determined at by the IEP Team. - 3.
+If the discipline results in a suspension or expulsion for more than ten (10) school days the District shall provide educational services, after the 11th day to be determined, by the IEP and MTSS Team whether a pattern of removal is determined or not. - 3.
 Interim Alternative Educational Setting (IAES) - a.
 In cases where a student with Special Education services is found to be in possession of a dangerous weapon, drugs, or inflicts life threatening bodily harm to another individual, the District may place the student in an interim alternative educational placement. - b.
-The IAES may be for a period of up to forty- five (45) school days while the District determines if the behavior was a plan for an alternate placement. - 4.
+The IAES may be for a period of up to forty-five (45) school days.
+This is determined by the IEP team.
+The superintendent has the right to institute the IAES whether or not the behavior was a manifestation of the student's disability. - 4.
 Student with a SECTION 504 PLAN: Manifestation Determination Review - a.
 Before a student with Section 504 Plan may be suspended or expelled for more than ten (10) school days, a Manifestation Determination Review (MDR) must be conducted. - b.
 The MDR must be held within ten (10) school days of the first day of school suspension. - c.
 The Support Team does not determine discipline, but shall review all relevant information in the student's file and give consideration to the following questions: - i.
 Was the 504 Plan appropriate given the conduct in question? - ii.
 Was the 504 Plan implemented? - iii.
 Did the student's disability impair the student's ability to understand the impact and consequences of his /her behavior? - iv.
 Did the student's disability impair the student's ability to control his/her behavior? - d.
 If the Support Team determines that the conduct was a manifestation of the student's disability, the student is returned to the placement from which he/she was removed.
-The team reviews the student's current Section 504 Plan and makes appropriate modification to the plan to
+The team reviews the student's current Section 504 Plan and makes appropriate modification to the plan to support behavior considerations.

-- support behavior considerations. - e.
+e.
 If the Support Team determines that the conduct was not a manifestation of the student's disability, the student may be disciplined according to school policy.